 - Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
 This includes replenishment of funds as they mature or is borrowed by customers.
-The bank maintains an active presence in global money markets to enable this to happen. - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow. - Monitoring balance sheet liquidity ratios against internal and requirements of central bank of Egypt. - Managing the concentration and profile of debt maturities.
+The bank maintains an active presence in global money markets to enable this to happen. - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow. - Monitoring balance sheet liquidity ratios against internal and requirements of central bank of Egypt.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED 31 MARCH 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED 30 JUNE 2022